Economy of Uruguay

 The economy of Uruguay features an export-oriented agricultural sector and a well-educated workforce, along with high levels of social spending.
-Tourism and banking are also important sectors; Uruguay acts as a regional hub for international finance and tourism.
+Tourism and banking are also prominent sectors; Uruguay acts as a regional hub for international finance and tourism.
 The country also has a history and representation of advanced workers-rights protection, with unions and the eight-hour work-day protected at the beginning of the 20th century.

-Though 90% of the country's population is urbanized, most of the industry and over half of the population is concentrated in the capital Montevideo.
+90% of the country's population is urbanized, while most of the industry and over half of the population is concentrated in the capital Montevideo.